scverse/rapids_singlecell/README.md

 ### scanpy_gpu or tl
-`scanpy_gpu` are functions that are written to directly work with an `AnnData` object and replace the scanpy counterpart by running on the GPU.
-Scanpy already supports GPU versions of `pp.neighbors` and `tl.umap` using rapids.\
+*scanpy_gpu* are functions that are written to directly work with an *AnnData* object and replace the scanpy counterpart by running on the GPU.
+Scanpy already supports GPU versions of `pp.neighbors` and `tl.umap` using RAPIDS.\
-`scanpy_gpu` includes additional functions for:
+*scanpy_gpu* includes additional functions for:
 * PCA (PCA/ incremental PCA/ truncated svd)
 * Leiden Clustering
 * Louvain Clustering
 * TSNE
 * Kmeans Clustering
 * Kernel Density
-* Harmony Integration (gpu port of harmonypy)
+* Harmony Integration (gpu port of [harmonypy](https://github.com/slowkow/harmonypy))
 * Diffusion Maps
-* PyMDE (adapted from `scvi`)
+* PyMDE (adapted from *scvi*)
 * Force Atlas 2 (draw_grah)
 * rank_genes_groups with logistic regression

 ### decoupler_gpu
 [Decoupler](https://github.com/saezlab/decoupler-py/) is an amazing toolkit, that contains different statistical methods to extract biological activities from omics data within a unified framework.
 So far I have reimplemented `run_mlm` and `run_wsum` to run on the GPU.
-As always I tried to keep the syntax as close the original as possible. `decoupler_gpu` also works with the same `models` as decoupler.
-For a closer looks please check out the `demo_gpu.ipynb` in `notebooks`.
+As always I tried to keep the syntax as close the original as possible. *decoupler_gpu* also works with the same `models` as decoupler.
+For a closer looks please check out the `demo_gpu.ipynb` in `notebooks`.\
-`decoupler_gpu` includes additional functions for:
+*decoupler_gpu* includes additional functions for:
 * run_mlm
 * run_wsum

 ## Notebooks
 To show the capability of these functions, I created two example notebooks evaluating the same workflow running on the CPU and GPU.
 These notebooks should run in the environment, that is described in Requirements.
 First, run the `data_downloader` notebook to create the AnnData object for the analysis.
-If you run both `demo_gpu` and `demo_gpu` you should see a big speedup when running the analyses on the GPU.
+If you run both `demo_cpu` and `demo_gpu` you should see a big speedup when running the analyses on the GPU.

 ## Benchmarks